smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 section: nodeOperator
 date: Last Modified
 title: "Configuring Chainlink Nodes"
+whatsnext: {"Enabling HTTPS Connections":"/docs/enabling-https-connections/"}
 ---

-Recent versions of the Chainlink node use sensible defaults for most configuration variables.
-You do not need to change much to get a standard deployment working.
+Recent versions of Chainlink ship with sensible defaults for most configuration variables.

-Not all environment variables are documented here.
-Any undocumented environment variable is subject to change in future releases.
-In almost all cases, you should leave any environment variable not listed here to its default value unless you really understand what you are doing.
+Not all env vars are documented here.
+Any env var that is undocumented is subject to change in future releases.
+In almost all cases, you should leave any env var not listed here to its default value unless you really understand what you are doing.

-To reiterate: _If you have an environment variable set that is not listed here, and you don't know exactly why you have it set, you should remove it!_
+To reiterate: _if you have an env var set that is not listed here, and you don't know exactly why you have it set, you should remove it!_

-The environment variables listed here are explicitly supported and current as of Chainlink node v1.3.0.
+The env variables listed here are explicitly supported and current as of Chainlink 0.10.14.

 ## Experimental TOML configuration